 Education was one of the founding faculties of the University.
-The Faculty offers courses in pre-service teacher education, postgraduate education and TESOL.
+The Faculty offers courses in pre-service teacher education, postgraduate education and Teaching English to Speakers of Other Languages (TESOL).
 Both Faculty research and Teacher Education courses have a strong clinical focus.
-The Faculty is home to the STEM Education Research Centre (SERC), Centre for Asia Pacific School and Community Advancement (CAPSCA), Wiradjuri Early Learning Centre and the Inspire Centre for Innovation in Education.

 The Faculty has approximately 1200 full-time equivalent students.
 Of these, 55 are enrolled in doctoral programs.
 Approximately 100 students are enrolled in postgraduate education and TESOL courses that are offered in Canberra, Hangzhou (China) and from late 2018, in Hanoi (Vietnam).
 About 900 students are enrolled in initial Teacher Education (ITE) in Bachelor and MTeach programs.
 All of these courses have a significant, school-based, clinical component and opportunities to add an international dimension to their course through new majors and units in international education and practice teaching placements.
 Our (ITE) graduates pursue teaching and leadership careers in Australia and overseas in Early Learning Centres, Primary and Secondary Schools.